LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 # Publishing operators

 Hot sources need to be able to deliver events to multiple subscribers.
-While we can implement the subscriber tracking ourselves, it can be easier to write a degenerate source that works only for a single subscriber, and then to use in one of Rx's _multicast_ operators to publish it as a multi-subscriber hot source.
+While we can implement the subscriber tracking ourselves, it can be easier to write a degenerate source that works only for a single subscriber, and then to use one of Rx's _multicast_ operators to publish it as a multi-subscriber hot source.
 The example in ["Representing Filesystem Events in Rx"](03_CreatingObservableSequences.md#representing-filesystem-events-in-rx) used this trick, but as you'll see in this chapter there are a few variations on the theme.

 ## Multicast

 Rx offers three operators enabling us to support multiple subscribers using just a single subscription to some underlying source: [`Publish`](#publish), [`PublishLast`](#publishlast), and [`Replay`](#replay).
-However, all three of these are wrappers around Rx's `Multicast` operator, which provides the common mechanism at the heart of all of them.
+All three of these are wrappers around Rx's `Multicast` operator, which provides the common mechanism at the heart of all of them.

 `Multicast` turns any `IObservable<T>` into a `IConnectableObservable<T>` which, as you can see, just adds a `Connect` method: